James Oxley travels to Spain for the launch of the new Suzuki V-Strom 1050XT.

 I can’t think of a single reason I wouldn’t want to stick on some luggage and head to the Alps for a couple of weeks on the V-Strom 1050XT.
 It is a superb adventure tourer that will whisk you along those pesky French toll roads and have you carving along Alpine twists in no time.

-Stick to the road and light trails and the V-Strom 1050XT will take you around the world with ease.
-For more extreme RTW adventures, there are more suitable bikes out there.
+Stick to roads and light trails and the V-Strom 1050XT will take you around the world with ease.
+For more extreme RTW adventures, there are better suited bikes out there.
 All those fancy new electronics could also prove a tough fix in remote areas if something were to go wrong.

 As a pillion carrier